QuTech-Delft/OpenQL/docs/visualizer.rst

     c.compile(program)

-The general visualization parameters are read from a configuration file.
+The visualization parameters are read from a configuration file.
 The path to this file should be added through a pass option for the visualizer as seen above.
 If a parameter is missing from that file, the default hardcoded value contained in `src\visualizer.h` will be used instead.

 General visualization parameters
 --------------------------------

-The json config file containing the general visualization parameters has several sections:
+The json config file containing the visualization parameters has several sections:

 * ``cycles``: contains parameters that govern cycle labels, and general gate visualization
 * ``bitLines``: defines the labels and lines, including grouping lines for both quantum and classical bitLines
 * ``grid``: defines the overal structure of the visualization
 * ``measurements``: several parameters controlling measurement visualization
+* ``instructions``: a map of instruction types (the keys) with that type's gate visualization as value, used for custom instructions

 Example configuration: